adamsc64/subtp-specification/README.md

 elements.on("delete", printout);
 ```

-When events are received, the console logger will display them like this:
+When events are received, for example a create, update, and delete event for an item with {"foo": "bar"}, the console logger will display them like this:
 ```js
 {
     "create": {